We all know that cart abandonment is a problem. I mean, the average cart abandonment rate is a whopping 69.57%.

 This checkout page is a classic.
 It has all the essential elements built on a classic template, yet what’s different about it is the colour palette.
 By maintaining a colour palette across the website, they can build it as a brand differentiator for a unique recall proposition like Amazon has in the example below.

 What stands out: Email/text me with news and offers.
-Having this capability in place allows the brand to score some emails for their newsletters and then engage customers & drive more value.
+Adding this to your eCommerce checkout page template ensures newsletter signups and then engage customers & drive more value.

 Have you seen this?
 15 High-converting examples of automated emails